Freedom of Information

 How to File a Formal Request

 If you know a formal request is required, an access to information form should be filled out.
 The request should provide sufficient detail to assist staff in locating and retrieving the records.
 To find out if a formal request is required, contact the office directly at (250) 475-1775.
-We also have the form available as a PDF file.

 Information and Privacy Team